mikesamuel/attack-review-testbed/README.md

 ### XSS                                 <a name="hdr-xss"></a>

 If the only thing preventing an XSS is the Content-Security-Policy header, then you have a breach.
-We treate CSP as a useful defense-in-depth but it is a goal not to rely on it.
+We treat CSP as a useful defense-in-depth but it is a goal not to rely on it.

 The target application disables [X-XSS-Protection][] since that